devrev/devrev-sdk-android/README.md

     ```java
     DevRevObservabilityExtKt.isMonitoringEnabled(DevRev.INSTANCE);
     ```

-If the user was disabled for session recording by using the `stopAllMonitoring()` method, you can use this method to enable recording at runtime.

 > [!NOTE]
 > This feature will only store a monitoring permission flag, it will **not** provide any UI or dialog.